FASTrack Learning Community

 How do my FASTrack courses work?

 FASTrack students are placed into cohorts.
-Each cohort takes 3 linked classes together during the fall semester.
+Each cohort takes two FASTrack specific classes together during the fall semester.
+The cohorts are comprised of a diverse group, and the core classes cannot be changed.
 Additionally, FASTrack students will take general education and major course requirements to maintain full time schedules.

 FASTrack Fall Semester

-- WRIT 101 (Required): First-Year Writing I – Prepares students to write in college by focusing on writing as a process for a variety of contexts and audiences.
+• WRIT 101: First Year Writing I – Prepares students to write in college by focusing on writing as a process for a variety of contexts and audiences.
 Develops information literacy, awareness of conventions, skills of inquiry, exploration, and argumentation.
-Includes multimodal writing presented in ePortfolios.
+Includes multimodal writing presented in ePortfolios. *Recommended*

-SPCH 102 (Optional): Fundamentals of Public Speaking – Fundamentals of organizing, preparing, and delivering speeches in a variety of public forums.
+• SPCH 102: Fundamentals of Public Speaking – Fundamentals of organizing, preparing, and delivering speeches in a variety of public forums.

 FASTrack Spring Courses